Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Fixed issue with burning building graphics not appearing.
+- Workers can now build Railroads (which require the Engineering upgrade).
+Railroads are necessary for minecarts to move on, and provide the same speed bonus as roads to units.

 * Heroes
-- Added a few new wyrm heroes (without new portraits), recruitable at kobold mercenary camps.
+- Added a few new wyrm heroes (without specific portraits), recruitable at kobold mercenary camps.
 - Fixed issue which made recruitable fauna heroes' stats to not appear properly when hovering over their buttons.

 * Miscellaneous